JackWorden/Home-Dashboard/README.md

-# Home-Dashboard
+# My Home Dashboard
-Home dashboard using the UcfWebcoursesAPI and some other stuff.
+Home dashboard using the [UcfWebcoursesAPI](https://github.com/JackWorden/ucf_canvas_api) and some other stuff.

 Requires `application.yml` to be created in the root directory to be run.
 The values in `application.yml` are specific to you, and follow the pattern found in `application.example.yml`.